Escape-Royal/vudgame/README.md

 -Shows the total score, elapsed time, and remaining match -Clicking the X pop out confirmation box and asks'Are you sure you want to exit the game?'

-Class DgameGame -> Main page
+Class Dgamemain -> Main page
 Class DgameBtns -> Randomly display picture
 Class Dgamehint -> Hint option
 Class Dgamewait -> Time to show hint